apptainer/singularity-admindocs/admin_quickstart.rst

 Installation
 ------------

 This section will explain how to install Singularity from a RPM.
+If you want more information on installation, check out our other `instalation page <https://www.sylabs.io/guides/3.0/user-guide/installation.html>`_.

 Install Build Dependencies
 --------------------------